128technology/docs/docs/config_domain-based_web_filter.md

 ---
-title: Domain-based Routing and Application Identification
+title: Web Filtering and Application Identification
-sidebar: Domain-based Routing and Application Identification
+sidebar: Web Filtering and Application Identification
 ---

 ## Overview

-Domain-based Routing allows users to create generic services for a broad range of domains that fall into a categories such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
+Web Filtering allows users to create generic services for a broad range of domains that fall into a categories such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
 Categories are populated with known domains associated with the traffic type.
-Domain learning can be enabled so that the default domains are supplemented with discovered domains in each category.
-Additionally, users can modify the list of domains in a category.
+Domain learning can be enabled so that the default domains are supplemented with discovered domains in each category. **Additionally, users can modify the list of domains in a category. (is this true??)**

 Services can be defined based on categories to filter a broad set of related domains.
 Services can also be assigned to individual domains.